lyandy/Broadcast_demo/Pods/AndyExtension/README.md

 #### _**Tips:**_

-- Two cautions in AndyExtesion, please ignore.That‘s what I imply to use.
-I’ll fix them in the coming versions.

 - Before you run, you need pod install first.(Since I use RAC and Masonry to reduce my codes.)

 ---